pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/nestjs/handling_authentication_with_jwt_and_passport_using_rsa256.md

 export class CreateQuestionController {
   constructor() {}
   @Post()
-  async handle(@CurrentUser() user: UserPayloadSchema) {
+  async handle() {
-    return user.sub;
+    ...
   }
 }
 ```
-9 - In your app.module.ts file import and add the auth module into your imports array and AuthenticateController to your controllers.
+8 - In your app.module.ts file import and add the auth module into your imports array and AuthenticateController to your controllers.

 Observation: